sethschori/sethschori.github.io/docs/Other topics/2024 Election.md

 I'm not directly involved in the following, but wanted to share these opportunities as well:

+- **Join Bend the Arc** for remote volunteering opportunities:
+	- Reach out to voters in Wisconsin to do non-partisan vote planning before the November election.
+Sundays in October/November.
+[Details and sign up here](https://www.mobilize.us/bendthearc/event/686040/).
+	- Join Bend the Arc: Jewish Action and One Arizona to call voters in the state before the general election.
+[Details and sign up here](https://www.mobilize.us/bendthearc/event/689796/).
+	- Jews for Kamala Harris Phonebank — [details and sign up](https://www.mobilize.us/bendthearc/event/687109/).
 - **Go door knocking in swing states with Seed The Vote** — I've heard from a couple of people who are volunteering with [Seed The Vote](https://seedthevote.org/) in Nevada and Michigan.
 You can read [this blog post about a weekend volunteering with STV in Reno, Nevada](http://caelections.blogspot.com/2024/09/JK-Reno-STV.html) from someone I know.
 As Jeff writes:
   >STV most needs volunteers in the critical swing states of Arizona, Michigan, Wisconsin, & Pennsylvania.
 We're knocking in all those states now through election day.
 For those who need financial support, STV can often help cover hotel & flight costs.
 To learn more, sign up for an [info session here](https://www.mobilize.us/seedthevote/event/595794/).
 - **Join a phone bank with Swing Blue Alliance** — SBA has [additional phone banking opportunities for calling swing states](https://www.mobilize.us/swingbluealliance/).